fvanroie/MqttClientPlugin/README.md

 ## About

-MqttPlugin allow you to use data from an MQTT broker in [Rainmeter](http://www.rainmeter.net).
+MqttPlugin allows you to use data from an MQTT broker within [Rainmeter](http://www.rainmeter.net).
-You can subscribe to multiple topics and use the value in your meters.
+You can subscribe to multiple topics and use their values in your meters.

-Publishing to topics is not yet supported!
+Publishing messages to topics is not yet supported!

 ## Components

-This project consists of 3 parts:
+This project consists of 3 parts or folders:

 - API : The Rainmeter API files as published in the [Rainmeter Plugin SDK][1]
 - M2Mqtt : [MQTT Client Library for .Net][2]